Cryotops/clpa/README.md

 in the shell.
 Your inputfile should be a tab-separated file in [LingPy-Wordlist format](http://lingpy.org/tutorial/lingpy.basic.wordlist.html), with your phonetic sequences being represented as space-segmented values in a column "TOKENS" of the input file.
 This is a mere proof-of-concept at the moment, and the script will be further enhanced.

+## The CLPA "Feature Set"

+We should not take this feature set too literally, but we try to define each segment in CLPA by providing features which are largely inspired by the IPA.
+In this we follow the idea of the [Fonetikode](https://github.com/ddediu/phon-class-counts).

+Currently, we distinguish the following feature sets:

+1. Basic types: consonant, diphtong, marker, tone, vowel.
+A marker are symbols that we use for extended annotation, like morpheme boundaries, word boundaries.
+2. Each type has a different feature set.
+New features sets can only be added to the data if they create a unique feature vector that distinguishes the glyphs of a given class from all other glyphs.
+Testing will be done via a test suite (not yet implemented).
+3. For each identifier, further metadata can be provided, be it mappings to other datasets, like Fonetikode, Phoible, etc., or to frequently occurring aliases, etc., also information in terms of "notes" is something that would be possible.